yobson1/FavCat-Restored/README.md

 This repo's fork will contain changes to revert the decision of having VRC+ to use any of the favoriting within FavCat, forked from the [original VRCMods repo](https://github.com/knah/VRCMods).
 I highly recommend supporting the original VRCMods developers, as they're the ones that set the foundation for FavCat.

-I haven't changed any of the functionality outside of reverting FavCat's VRC+ changes, And i won't be unless:
+I haven't changed any of the functionality outside of breaking-off the FavCat's VRChat+ things from the base repo's commit, and i won't be unless:
 * VRChat breaks the current version, and i need to fix it.
-* There's some clean code changes in the original repo that clean up the existing FavCat
+* There's some clean code changes in the original repo that clean up the existing FavCat.
+* Merging in UIExpansionKit changes (for build purposes).

+## See [original VRCMods repo](https://github.com/knah/VRCMods/blob/master/README.md) for original README file
+This one has just been yoinked and reverted.

 ## Canny Tickets
 #### I recommend upvoting the Canny Tickets listed below, to show the VRChat team that these would be good additions to the game!